What Are the Best Roofing Materials for Your Home?

 Asphalt Shingles

-Asphalt shingles are not only one of the most common type of roofing material, but they are also the least expensive, and the easiest to install.
-They also come in a wide variety of colors.
-All these factors may make asphalt shingles the best roofing choice for many homes.
+Asphalt shingles come in many colors and comprise one of the most common types of roofing materials.
+They are also the least expensive and the easiest to install.
+All these factors make asphalt shingles the best roofing choice for many homes.

-The downside is that this type of roofing is also less durable.
-By choosing a higher-quality product, and ensuring that your roof receives proper maintenance, you can make this type of roofing last as long as possible.
+The downside is that this type of roofing is less durable.
+By choosing a higher-quality product and ensuring that your roof receives proper maintenance, you can make this type of roofing last as long as possible.

 Clay and Concrete Tiles